 Looking around the internet for issues, the most common complaint is that the silicon grips are poorly glued on, Steelseries will replace the mouse if that becomes an issue, the grips on the mouse that we purchased are stuck on there really good.

-This is our best pick for gaming mice because of how much Steelseries gives you for the right price.
 While wireless gaming mice are getting really good, they come at a much higher cost, for our dollar, the Rival 600 performs just as well any of those mice.

 If you have a medium to large right hand, prefer to play in claw or fingertip grip, give this mouse a look, no question.
 For people outside of those parameters, this mouse is still very solid, it doesn’t have any awkward length issues like the G903 because it’s still a great ergonomic shape.